c3se/gts-course/exercises/running_jobs.md

 While on a compute node, you can safely run demanding jobs.
 The interactive environment is especially suitable to testing out your job configuration and ensuring it works correctly; in some cases, it can be sufficient to carry out all of the work you need to do on the HPC system.

-It is also possible to launch interactive jobs (via the srun command)[https://www.c3se.chalmers.se/documentation/running_jobs/#running-interactive-jobs].
+It is also possible to launch interactive jobs [via the srun command](https://www.c3se.chalmers.se/documentation/running_jobs/#running-interactive-jobs).
 However, this is generally not recommended, as this session will depend entirely on your connection to the login node; the web portal is more robust in this regard.

 ### Batch jobs